Block Management in Durham

 Our Durham team has direct experience managing all of these property types across the DH postcodes.
 We maintain strong working relationships with Durham County Council and understand the unique interplay between heritage protection and modern property management.
 As your managing agent, we typically achieve contractor response times of 24 to 48 hours for urgent repairs, with planned building maintenance programmes scheduled to minimise disruption to residents.
 Durham's famous Lumiere festival and major university events also require proactive planning around access, security, and communal area management for blocks in the city centre.
 Our knowledge of local planning regulations, World Heritage buffer zone restrictions, and building control requirements means your block is always in compliant, capable hands.

-- James W., RMC Director, Elvet, Durham
+- Catherine B., RMC Director, Crossgate, Durham

 Frequently Asked Questions About Block Management in Durham